There are innumerable ways we give away, lose, or are stolen from, energetically, physically, and in this linear place, temporally.

 Look around.
 You’ll see it in your frowning reflection, in the faces of others, hear it in the old routines and grumblings of unfulfilled family and friends, you’ll feel it in classrooms and seminars, and you’ll taste it in your processed food.

 If we submit to these rituals regularly, our physics adapt to embolden and enforce them.
 Our reality is thus shaped in accordance to these perceptions and woefully limited perspectives.
 And that’s fine, if it resonates and fulfils your choices and preferred directions in life.
 But, I would wager that it feels . . . off.

-it starts with being here again, in the now. it starts with active listening, to your inner scripts, internal critic, and external impulses to chide and chastise, to blame that tailgating son-of-a-bitch, and to goddamn the evil corporatocracy ruining the government, planet, and unbalancing the universe.
+It starts with being here again, in the now.
+It starts with active listening, to your inner scripts, internal critic, and external impulses to chide and chastise, to blame that tailgating son-of-a-bitch, and to damn the evil corporatocracy ruining the government, planet, and unbalancing the universe.

 Get real.
 Remember who and what you are.
 These stories and constructs may certainly feel as real as a hangnail, stubbed toe, or rolled ankle, but they are at best mere slivers in our minds.